 The capital plays host to the largest concentration of design talent anywhere in the world and is home to some of the most successful architectural practices.
 The RIBA’s London Region team provide support for around 12,000 individual RIBA members along with 1,000-plus Chartered Practices and the many students who come from around the world to study architecture in London.

-As well as our extensive public-facing programme, we also work closely with all our members - from students to starchitects - to provide support, development and training to help them maintain their global reputation.
+As well as our extensive public-facing programme - which promotes the work of our members - we also work hard to provide them with support, business development opportunities and training to help them build and maintain their global reputation.